flipperdevices/flipperzero-firmware/README.md

 ### Pointer ON/OFF

-Select the **Pointer ON/OFF** toggle to turn the pointer on and off.
+Select the **Pointer ON/OFF** toggle to turn the pointer on and off if your rangefinder is equipped with a pointer.

 ![Pointer ON/OFF toggle](screenshots/07-pointer_on_off_toggle.png)